processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Restore the Mnesia database from a binary backup file

 This restores immediately from a binary backup file the internal Mnesia database.
-This will consume a lot of memory if you have a large database, you may prefer [install_fallback](/developer/ejabberd-api/admin-api/#install-fallback).
+This will consume a lot of memory if you have a large database, you may prefer [install_fallback](/developer/ejabberd-api/admin-api/#install-fallback) API.

 __Arguments:__